Arreborn/nvim-config/README.md

   is never.
 So I removed it.
 - **250830** Dear diary, there's been an absurd amount of changes that my feeble mind cannot be arsed to list since last we spoke.
 Just know that stuff works.
+- **251001** Some minor adjustments to LSP and docs.
+Major breaking change to open symbol documentation with ? (meaning that reverse searching is not standard, but Flash works well for that).
+Furthermore, S-Enter can now step out of parentheses / brackets and so on.